cwestin/tau/notes/CrtlTour.md

 * Erlang-style Processes
   pxLoom provides support for this. pxLoom fakes co-routines in C; see the header file for more detail.

+  One note here is that tau will *not* map its own cells/processes/threads on to OS-level threads.
+The loom provides a means to implement green threads.
+  I expect to run one loom per OS level thread in order to have green threads running on each OS-level thread.
+Ideally, in the final byte-code interpreter, there will only be one OS-level thread per core on the host.